Constructions and deformations of Calabi--Yau 3-folds in codimension 4: Introduction

 \subsubsection{\textbf{Unprojections of non nodal Tom formats }}

 In the study of \(\bQ\)-Fano 3-folds in \cite{BKQ}, each \(\pxp\) family having a numerical type-I center admits a Gorenstein projection to a nodal Pfaffian Fano 3-fold.
 For CY 3-folds, this does not hold, despite the existence of a numerical type-I center.
 Further analysis of the Pfaffian 3-fold shows that none of the Tom and Jerry ansatz give a nodal degeneration.
-In all of these cases, we are only able to find a single deformation family of Calabi--Yau 3-fold, given by $\pxp$ format.
+In all such cases, we are only able to find a single deformation family of Calabi--Yau 3-fold, in a $\pxp$ format.
 There are 3 such cases; no. 14, 17, and 23 and we describe the no. 14 in Section \ref{No!TJ}.